Rev. Phil Kim

 Clerk of Session

 Over the years, providence has smiled on Marianne Collin.
 She found herself in the happy state of affairs of being surrounded by men!
-She has been married to her husband, Ed for over 40 years.
-Following that, she was blessed with 3 boys, Dave, Mike and Matt, who all grew up at Knox.
+She has been married to her husband, Ed for almost 50 years.
+They were blessed with 3 boys, Dave, Mike and Matt, who all grew up at Knox.
 She is currently retired from her work which was also in a notably male-dominated environment, the Ottawa Police Service, where Marianne was the Manager of Telecommunications, the field in which she has spent her entire career.